SaurabhAdhikari9/ABC-webpage/README.md

-React framework is used to create a demo web app. the demo webpage contain five different pages some of them are intentaliy left blank.
+React framework is used to create a demo web app. the demo webpage contains five different pages some of them are intently left blank.
+The web page is designed for the official web page for the financial corporation (cooperative organization), where the first page contains the name and motto of the organization.